Learning the guitar is a long but rewarding journey. This is what you need to know before you start.

 Then he asked me to play something else, so I played “I Wanna Be Sedated” by the Ramones.

 Then something else, so I played “I Fought the Law” by The Clash.

 My guitar teacher looked and asked me if I listen to anything except for punk music.

 “Not really”, I said.

 “If you just listen to Punk, you will only be able to play Punk and will be limited even in that.
-There is a whole world of music you’re missing out there.
-Go through the whole journey and in the end, if you come back to Punk, keep playing Punk.
-But be informed of all the other possibilities first”
+There is a whole world of music you’re missing out on.
+Go through the whole journey, and in the end, if you come back to Punk, keep playing Punk.
+But be informed of all the other possibilities first.”